 If you have ever wanted to go natural on your bugs sprays, you have come to the right place.
 Here is my sure to work recipe for keeping spiders and other crawly bugs away.

-In a spray bottle combine 1/2 cup white vinegar, 1 1/2 cups water, and 20 drops of peppermint essential oil.
-Spray windowsills and entryways with the solution.
+In a spray bottle combine 1/4 cup white vinegar, 2 cups water (160z), 1 drop of liquid dawn, and 20 drops of peppermint essential oil.
+Spray your windowsills and entryways with the solution.
 I use it to wipe down my baseboard as well.
 If I see a spider in motion I also spray it.